 Submit the thesis and Master’s Thesis Cover Sheet to your mentor for a signature approval.

-The Academic Coordinator will give the thesis to the Director of Graduate Studies for approval.
+The Academic Administrator will give the thesis to the Director of Graduate Studies for approval.
 Once you have been notified that the Director has approved your thesis, follow the Graduate School's procedure for official submission.
 Please keep in mind that it is necessary to submit your thesis for review in advance of the listed deadline.

 The Graduate School meticulously reviews all submitted thesis projects.
 Students must pay careful attention to grammar, punctuation, spelling, and margins, or the Graduate School will not accept their theses.
 The final version of the thesis must be proofread carefully in order to pass the Graduate School’s review.
 Neither the Director of Graduate Studies nor the thesis mentor is responsible for proofreading the thesis.